haskell/pvp/pvp-faq.md

 ### What is the intended meaning of upper bounds; is it "*not known* to be compatible" or rather "*known not* to be compatible"?

-Note how confusingly similiar the two variants sound; it's just a subtle difference in word order.
+Note how confusingly similar the two variants sound; it's just a subtle difference in word order.
 Also note the use of the term "compatible" which is intended to emphasize *semantic API compatibility*, rather than merely successful compilation